UUMN Conference 2014

 If you have suggestions for Unison/Easy or Medium/Difficult packets please send the information to John Hubert.
 We are looking for new repertoire that has not been sung at a prior conference (please check the member section of our website for a comprehensive list of previous conference repertoire) and would appreciate submissions by March 1.

 There will be opportunities for conference attendees to perform as soloists or in an ensemble at lunchtime recitals.
 All music is welcome: classics, originals, secular, sacred.
-Stay tuned for information about signing up.
+Contact Claudia Keyian at email@example.com to sign up.

 Plan to arrive by 6 PM in time for our opening reception (cash bar and light hors d'oeuvres) and program.
 You’ll have a chance to meet others from your district.
 We will mingle with each other, welcome newcomers, and sing together in an energizing and fun opening celebration sure to prepare you for the exciting days ahead.